Complete our Birth Registration Survey

 - The date of the baby's parents' marriage and number of previous children.

-To improve the accuracy of birth records, parents are requested to bring the following documentary evidence:
+To improve the accuracy of birth records, it would be helpful if you could bring one or several of the following documentary evidence:

 - Your passport